MarikaBBB/MarikaBBB/README.md

 # Hi there, I'm Marika 👋

-- 🌱 I’m currently learning through **Founders and Coders** foundation program.
+- 🌱 I’m currently training as a Software Developer at [Founders and Coders (FAC)](https://www.foundersandcoders.com/)

+- 👯 I’m currently learning on [Execute Program: concurrency](https://www.executeprogram.com/courses/javascript-concurrency)

 - 📓 You can check my learning journey in this [portfolio](https://github.com/FAC29A/Marika_Portfolio/blob/main/README.md)